Anisotropy with respect to the applied magnetic field of spin qubit decoherence times: Results

-Comparing \ref{T2n}(c) to \ref{T2n}(d) and \ref{T2n}(e) to \ref{T2n}(f) indicates that the source position has a large effect.
-To understand this in more detail, let us focus on the CT model in Fig. \ref{T2n}(e) and 1(f).
+Comparing Fig.~2(c) to Fig.~2(d) and Fig.~2(e) to Fig.~2(f) indicates that the source position has a large effect.
+To understand this in more detail, let us focus on the CT model in Fig.~2(e) and Fig.~2(f).
 Note that $\partial B_{x}/\partial x$, $\partial B_{z}/\partial x$, and $\partial B_{y}/\partial y$ are an order of magnitude greater than the other gradient terms.
-In the Fig. \ref{T2n}(e), the electric field at the qubit has only $x$ and $z$ components.
-The $x$ component contributes to $1/T_2$ through the products with $\partial B_{x}/\partial x$ and $\partial B_{z}/\partial x$.
-Thus small $T_2$ is expected when the applied field is in the $x$- and $z$-direction, which can be identified on the map with $(\theta, \phi) = (\pi/2,0)$ and $(0,0)$, respectively.
-On the other hand, in the Fig. \ref{T2n}(f), the electric field at the qubit has only $y$ and $z$ components.
-The leading contribution to $1/T_2$ is then the product with $\partial B_{y}/\partial y$.
-Small $T_2$ is expected with the applied field is in the $y$-direction, which is the case $(\theta, \phi) = (\pi/2,\pi/2)$ on the map.
+In Fig.~2(e), the electric field at the qubit has only $x$ and $z$ components.
+The $x$ component contributes to $1/T_2$ after multiplication by $\partial B_{x}/\partial x$ and $\partial B_{z}/\partial x$.
+Thus small $T_2$ is expected when the applied field is in the $x$ and $z$ directions, which can be identified on the map with $(\theta, \phi) = (\pi/2,0)$ and $(\theta, \phi) = (0,0)$, respectively.
+On the other hand, in Fig.~2 (f), the electric field at the qubit has only $y$ and $z$ components.
+The leading contribution to $1/T_2$ is the result of the product of the $y$ component and $\partial B_{y}/\partial y$.
+A small $T_2$ is expected with the applied field is in the $y$-direction, which is seen at the point $(\theta, \phi) = (\pi/2,\pi/2)$ on the map.
+Thus for the distinction between CD and CT models, some relatively simple physical considerations can help to decipher the anisotropy map.

 It is important to point out that if relatively few two-level systems contribute to the dephasing of the qubit, as is often hypothesized based on deviations for power-law spectra \cite{connors2019low,ahn2021microscopic}, the anisotropy can be used to determine the source position and to distinguish between random dipole and trap models for the charge noise.
-The present method can be extended to models with very few sources simply by eliminating the averaging we have performed.
+The present method can be extended to models with very few sources by eliminating the averaging we have performed, but the analysis quickly becomes complicated.